Chennai Kadhal: Plot

-Gautham, a college dropout and good-for-nothing guy, falls in love with Narmada, the daughter of a local don Sakthivel.
+Gautham, a college drop-out and good-for-nothing guy, falls in love with Narmada, the daughter of a local don Sakthivel.
 She lives in a hostel after learning that her father is a criminal who now wants her to marry his partner Sardar's brother.
 So the two lovers elope to Mumbai, and they are soon tracked and separated.
 Finally, Gautham, along with his friends, fights against all odds to win back Narmada.

 Cast

+Production

+Unlike his previous ventures which were primarily family dramas, Chennai Kadhal was described by Vikraman as his "first attempt at reaching the youth".

 Soundtrack

 Soundtrack was composed by Joshua Sridhar and lyrics were written by Pa.
 Vijay, Na.
 Muthukumar and Viveka.